 Current Research Interests

 Reversal of fortunes for ethnic Serbs in Western Slavonia, Croatia - ongoing study of the ethnic Serb community's attempt to forge a "Greater Serbia" out of portions of Croatia (Western Slavonia lies between Bosnia and Hungary in the northeastern arm of Croatia).
 Serb attempts to drive Croats out of Western Slavonia after the collapse of Yugoslavia in 1991 ultimately led to their own flight after Operation Flash liberated Western Slavonia in May, 1995.
 As a result, Western Slavonia is now largely devoid of its former Serb minority (thousands of ethnic Serbs are refugees in Bosnia and Serbia) and Croats displaced from other regions (Bosnia, Kosovo, Voivodina) have, in part, been resettled in their place.
-I first saw the region in June, 1999 and conducted field and archival work in 2001 and 2002.
+I first saw the region in June, 1999 and conducted field and archival work in 2001 and 2002 and I spent an amazing four months in Croatia during Spring Semester 2005 under the auspices of a Fulbright grant.
+In summer 2011 I returned for a week to tie up some loose, document six years of subsequent change, gather 2011 census data, and visit friends and colleagues.
 I have converted, analyzed the published data from the 2001 census and have produced a set of maps of the change in ethnic composition in Croatia from 1991 to 2001.
-Preliminary results of my research were presented at the 2001 Annual Meeting of the Mid-Atlantic Division of the Association of American Geographers, Frostburg State University, Frostburg, MD, October 5, 2001, at the Association of American Geographers Annual Meeting, Los Angeles, CA, Wednesday, March 20, 2002, and at the Association of American Geographers Annual Meeting, New Orleans, LA, March 6, 2003, and at the Centennial Meeting of the Association of American Geographers, Philadelphia, PA, Wednesday, March 17, 2004.
-I will be spending four months in Croatia during Spring Semester 2005 under the auspices of a Fulbright grant.
-Publication is anticipated in 2005 or 2006.
+Preliminary results of my research have been presented at several international academic conferences between 2001 and 2016.

 Presentation at the Association of American Geographers Annual Meeting, Los Angeles Wednesday, March 20, 2002